 - Or, if you hate the idea of running somewhere fogged, we have a fan system that does the airflow for you.
 As of now, it’s about the most heavy-duty solution to a fog problem…

 This sits comfortably somewhere on your head and drives air through your goggles, causing you to unfog.

 - Long battery life, 10 hours on minimum settings

 - Lightweight: 0.25kg

 🏃🏻♂️ If you stay in one place, you are likely to fog more.
 Move fast to unfog.

 - 🌁 Try an anti-fog spray – In some cases, you can use an anti-fog spray.
 These are often sold in your general sports stores and are quite affordable.
-Alternatively, you can try some DIY tricks like applying shaving foam the day before, etc. All this might help but it’s not 100 % fix for all fogging.
+Alternatively, you can try some DIY tricks like applying shaving foam the day before, etc. All this might help, but it’s not a 100 % fix for all fogging.

 Best airsoft glasses and goggles that don’t fog.